-- A European Union Delegation, headed by Mr. Fabrizio DONATELLA, and a Norwegian Delegation, headed by Ms. Ann Kristin WESTBERG met in the period 2 of February to 16 March 2021 by means of videoconferences to consult on mutual fisheries relations for 2021. - The Delegations referred to the Agreed Record of Fisheries Consultations between United Kingdom, Norway and the European Union signed 16 March 2021. - 3 The scope of this Agreed Record is quota exchange, zonal access and other bilateral issues between the Parties. - The Heads of Delegations agreed to recommend to their respective authorities the fishery arrangements for 2021 as outlined in this Agreed Record, including Annex I to III and Tables 1 to 5.
+- 1 A European Union Delegation, headed by Mr. Janusz ZIELINSKI, and a Norwegian Delegation, headed by Ms. Ann Kristin WESTBERG met in Oslo 8 11 November and via videoconference in December to consult on mutual fisheries relations for 2022. - 2 The Delegations referred to the Agreed Record of Fisheries Consultations between United Kingdom, Norway and the European Union signed 10 December 2021. - 3 The scope of this Agreed Record is quota exchange, zonal access and other bilateral issues relating to fisheries between the Parties. - 4 The Heads of Delegations agreed to recommend to their respective authorities the fishery arrangements for 2022 as outlined in this Agreed Record, including Annex I to III and Tables 1 to 5.